liampshaw/liampshaw.github.io/publications.md

 ## 2019

 H. G. Soon, L. P. Shaw et al. on behalf of the REHAB consortium.
-The impact of sequencing depth on the inferred taxonomic composition and AMR gene content of metagenomic samples.
-Environmental Microbiome (in press, 2019) Preprint Biorxiv doi: 10.1101/593301
+The impact of sequencing depth on the inferred taxonomic composition and AMR gene content of metagenomic samples. *Environmental Microbiome* (2019) Preprint Biorxiv doi: 10.1101/593301

-N. De Maio*, L. P. Shaw* et al. on behalf of the REHAB consortium.
-Comparison of long-read sequencing technologies in the hybrid assembly of complex bacterial genomes.
-Microbial Genomics (2019) doi: 10.1099/mgen.0.000294
+N. De Maio<sup>₊</sup>, **L. P. Shaw** et al. on behalf of the REHAB consortium.
+Comparison of long-read sequencing technologies in the hybrid assembly of complex bacterial genomes. *Microbial Genomics* (2019) doi: 10.1099/mgen.0.000294

 L. P. Shaw*, A. Wang*, D. Dylus, M. Meier, G. Pogacnik, C. Dessimoz, F. Balloux.
 The phylogenetic range of bacterial and viral pathogens of vertebrates.
 Preprint: Biorxiv (2019) doi: 10.1101/670315